Skip to content

 preprocessors = [tenant_isolation]

-Conditional Optimization
+Conditional optimization

 def smart_optimization(filterset, queryset):

-queryset = queryset.select_related('category', 'brand')
+queryset = queryset.select_related("category", "brand")

-if 'tags' in filterset.data:
+if "tags" in filterset.data:

-queryset = queryset.prefetch_related('tags')
+queryset = queryset.prefetch_related("tags")

-if 'reviews' in filterset.request.query_params:
+if filterset.request and "reviews" in filterset.request.query_params:

-queryset = queryset.prefetch_related('reviews')
+queryset = queryset.prefetch_related("reviews")

 return queryset